 Day 1: Sheikh Hussein Bridge - Umm Qais - Jerash - Amman

 At 9.00 AM meet our tour guide/representative who will meet you at Sheikh Hussein Border on the Jordanian side and assist with your Jordan visa.
 Then continue to Umm Qais, site of the famous miracle of the Gadarene swine.
 In earlier times know as Gadara, it was renowned in its time as a cultural centre.
 It was the home of several classical poets and philosophers, including Theodorus, founder of a rhetorical school in Rome.
 Perched on a splendid hilltop overlooking the Jordan Valley and the Sea of Galilee (Lake Tiberias), Umm Qais boasts impressive colonnade streets, vaulted terrace and the ruins of two theatres.
 After taking in the sites, you have the option to dine on the terrace of a fine restaurant with a breathtaking view of three countries.
 After, we continue to Jerash, so well preserved that you can almost hear the banter of the merchants and the creaking of chariot wheels along the cobblestoned streets.
 With a 2 hour guided tour, explore the breathtaking arches, temples and baths in an amazing state of preservation and completeness.
-At the end of the day, continue to Amman for dinner and overnight at Sadeen Amman 4* hotel or similar.
+At the end of the day, continue to Amman for dinner and overnight at 3* hotel

 Day 2: Amman City Tour - Madaba - Mount Nebo - Mukawir - Ma'In